JuliaML/TableDistances.jl/README.md

 are automatically chosen depending on the table schema, and weights can be specified for each attribute.

+## Contributing

+Contributions are very welcome.
+Please [open an issue](https://github.com/JuliaML/TableDistances.jl/issues) if you have questions.

 ### Authors

 - [Júlio Hoffimann](https://github.com/juliohm)